postlund/pyatv/docs/development/stream.md

 When performing device authentication, a device identifier and a private key is required.
 Once authenticated, they can be used to authenticate without using a PIN code.
-So they must be saved and re-used whenever something is to be played.
+So they must be saved and reused whenever something is to be played.

 In this library, the device identifier and private key is called *AirPlay credentials* and are concatenated into a string, using : as separator.